 Then a sales pitch for the Hurricane Spin Scrubber.

 It’s a rechargeable device with a rotating head designed to make cleaning bathroom surfaces quicker and with less effort.
 It comes with an extending arm so the user doesn’t have to bend down – hence the claim that it helps arthritis sufferers.

-Strangely the email is from diabetichlp.bid whereas this product cannot be considered an aid for people with diabetes.
+Strangely the email is from diabetichlp.bid although this product cannot be considered to be an aid for people with diabetes.